 Stats Perform

-Produce error-free and descriptive live text commentary and matchday blogs, delivering up-to-the-minute updates while meeting stylistic and technical requirements for clients such as FotMob and Google.
+Produce live text commentary and matchday blogs, delivering up-to-the-minute updates while meeting stylistic and technical requirements for clients such as FotMob and Google.
 Write data-led editorial content for the news desk.

 Links to selected articles and blogs below: